 If you’re working with more than three influencers, we suggest considering partnering with an influencer platform or agency like Reelio to help verify influencers’ audiences and get your campaigns live faster.

-According to a survey from eMarketer earlier this year, a majority of marketers planned on increasing their budget for influencer marketing in 2018; and this makes sense as influencer marketing is becoming more standardized and platforms like Instagram and Youtube are projected to grow, but are also dedicating more efforts into eliminating fake accounts.
+According to a survey from eMarketer earlier this year, a majority of marketers planned on increasing their budget for influencer marketing in 2018.
+We anticipate this number to grow as influencer marketing becomes more standardized and platforms like Instagram and Youtube are not only projected to grow, but are also dedicating more efforts into eliminating fake accounts.